Deputy Commissioner Robert E. Perez

 Prior to his appointment as Deputy Commissioner, Mr. Perez most recently served as the Executive Assistant Commissioner for Operations Support, where he provided oversight and executive direction to experts, analysts, and innovators in CBP’s offices of intelligence, international affairs, planning and requirements development, incident coordination, laboratories and scientific services, and law enforcement safety and compliance.

-Mr. Perez has been widely recognized throughout his career for his accomplishments and contributions to international border and trade security, including being named "Person of the Year" by the Maritime Security Council, receiving the "Keys to the City" by the Mayor of Cartagena, Colombia, receiving the "True American Hero, Lifetime Achievement Award" from the Federal Drug Agents Foundation, and being a recipient of the federal government’s Distinguished Executive, Presidential Rank Award.
+Mr. Perez has been widely recognized throughout his career for his accomplishments and contributions to international border and trade security, including being named "Person of the Year" by the Maritime Security Council, receiving the "Keys to the City" by the Mayor of Cartagena, Colombia, receiving the "True American Hero, Lifetime Achievement Award" from the Federal Drug Agents Foundation, receiving the “Outstanding Service Medal” from the Secretary of the Department of Homeland Security, receiving the Leadership Award from the Commissioner of CBP, and being a recipient of the federal government’s Distinguished Executive, Presidential Rank Award.

 Mr. Perez holds a Bachelor's Degree in Economics from Rutgers University in New Jersey.
 He also is a graduate of the Senior Executive Fellows program at Harvard University's John F. Kennedy School of Government, and is a career member of the Senior Executive Service.